Why Should Customers Choose You Over A Competitor?

 - How does a product or service like yours help alleviate those pains and challenges?
 In other words, how does a product or service like yours benefit this target customer?
 List as many ideas as possible.
 (Hopefully, this is an exercise you’ve already done as part of your market research in developing your product or service.)

-These are your competitive advantages.
+Market your competitive advantages.